2017 - 2018 CLUB 57: FILM, PERFORMANCE AND ART IN THE EAST VILLAGE, 1978 - 1983 - The Museum of Modern Art, New York, NY

 Curatorial Back Story :

 The Hatchery Art Spaces was chosen by the Urban Art and Media Organization (U.A.M.O.) in Munich, Germany to be part of their ongoing City Tour Project for 2015-2016.
 This time curated by Anne Klint, Bachrun LoMele and Bill Doherty.
 The Hatchery in Badger, California, population of 400 was the only “city” from the United States chosen.
-The theme was “Fortress”.The Hatchery: Fortress exhibition was presented at The Hatchery Art Spaces, November 6-8th, 2015.
+The theme was “Fortress”.The Hatchery: Fortress exhibition was presented at The Hatchery Art Spaces on November 6 to the 8th, 2015.
 In April and May 2016 The Hatchery along with all the other participating cities that were part of the “Fortress” project were represented in Munich as part of U.A.M.O.
 City Tour Festival.